-Throughout our lives we are told to be thankful and show gratitude, and to appreciate what we have and those around us.
+Throughout our lives, we are told to be thankful and show gratitude for what we have and those around us.
 While we know it’s important to be grateful, sometimes it’s hard to be, especially during difficult times.

 Actively practicing gratitude can feel like a strange concept, especially when you’re feeling down.
 However, practicing gratitude is one of the best things you can do for yourself and those around you.
 Here’s how gratitude can improve your well-being and tips for how to practice it in your daily life.